plgagne/Game-Boy-Essentials/website/_articles/James Bond 007.md

 {% include figure.html type="gb" class="gallery" %}
 </div>

-I mean, is James Bond renowned in the military for his sexual depravity? *Oh yeah, James Bond!
+I mean, is James Bond renowned in the British military for his sexual depravity? *Oh yeah, James Bond!
 He’s the old bloke who’s always shagging in front of our scopes!
 It’s the only thing that gets him off.*

 I looked up the game years later online and only by reading FAQs did I learn there was a secret ending.
 You are not going to figure this thing on your own.
 But I’m actually impressed by the secret ending.
 That Bond carries a ridiculous inflatable gadget around the world and only uses it to get laid is the ultimate Bond move.

 ## Not Released in Japan. . .
 Wait, What?

 You read that right, Nintendo published a Game Boy title that never saw release in Japan.
 The exact reason why it happened with this game is nebulous (licensing rights, perhaps?) but this game will be at the forefront of a clear trend.
 Later on in 1999, 2000 and 2001 you will see many major releases not bothering to even release in Japan.
-The Japanese public that had already moved on from the Pokémon console by then.
+The Japanese public had already moved on from the Pokémon console by then.

 ## Conclusion